“Bear one another’s burdens, and so fulfill the law of Christ”

 Most people come to church to see what they can get out of it.
 We live in a consumer generation.
 This is the wrong slant to take on churchgoing.
 How many of us go to church to give?
-Do you ask yourself when you go to church, “How can I make a contribution to someone today?
+Do you ask yourself when you go to church, “How can I contribute to someone today?
 Make me a blessing to someone today.
 It makes little difference if I get anything out of the sermon or am blessed by the choir, I am going to give to someone today.”

 “Finally, all of you be of one mind, having compassion for one another; love as brothers, be tenderhearted, be courteous; not returning evil for evil or reviling for reviling, but on the contrary blessing, knowing that you were called to this, that you may inherit a blessing” (1 Peter 3:8-9).

 “Be hospitable to one another without grumbling.
 As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God” (1 Peter 4:9-10).

 Some of us are so discouraged that we have little left over for others.
 Discouraged Christians cannot encourage others.
 When you get two discouraged Christians together, look out!
 That is why we must sound the note of encouragement.
 Everyone becomes discouraged from time to time.
 Declare before God that you will be an encouragement to someone, not a discouragement; a blessing, not a cursing; a wing, not a weight.

 People all around us face domestic problems, financial problems, problems with children, problems with employees, and with employers.
 We can cast our burdens on the Lord, but God wants us to cast them on one another as well.